openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 Please refer to the ["Preventing Communication with Amazon Servers"](#no-phonehome) section for details.

 **Response Time:**
-Please be aware, that due to the operation method of this binding, the response time for a button press can be rather high (up to two seconds).
+Please be aware, that due to the operation method of this binding, the response time for a button press can be rather high (up to five seconds).
 You might want to keep that in mind during product selection or task assignment.

 ## Prerequisites